gibber-cc/gibberwocky/README.md

 # Gibberwocky

-This repo is for a plugin to live code MIDI sequences using JavaScript from inside Max4Live and in an abstraction for Max/MSP/Jitter.
+This repo is for a plugin to live code Ableton Live using browser-based editor.
+It is implemented using Max4Live, Max/MSP/Jitter, and JavaScript, and draws significantly from the Gibber browser-based live coding platform.

 [A screen capture of an early version](https://vimeo.com/162157104).